-Mike and his wife Dee recently celebrated their 57th Wedding Anniversary.
+Mike and his wife Dee recently celebrated their 61st Wedding Anniversary.
 They have three children and ten grandchildren.
+Three of thier Grandsons are married!
 Since 1965, Mike has been dedicated to improving the quality of life in New Jersey by getting involved.
 As his three children moved through the school district, he was involved in PTAs, Booster Associations, Soccer and Little leagues in support of youth activities.
 Mike also served as Committee Chairman of Boy Scout Troop 215 at Rockaway Meadow School.

 Mike was elected to the Parsippany Board of Education for two 3-year terms (1975-81).
 He chaired the Policy and Management Study Committees.
 He also served as Director and Vice-President of the Morris County School Boards Association.